CHCheshire/Project-blog/README.md

   ![admin-comment](documentation/admin-comment.png)

   Profile: This data model allows superusers to create profiles or add profiles to existing users.
 This profile will have a name tied to it as well as a body text that works as a bio for the user.
+From here, profile pictures can also be set that will appear on posts this user makes, their comments and when they go to edit their profile as well.

   ![admin-profile](documentation/admin-profile.png)